 During 2016, we continued to offer our Reduced Capitalization Advance Program (RCAP), which allows members to borrow one or more advances with an activity stock requirement of only 2% for the life of the advance instead of the current 4.5% requirement under our Capital Plan's general provisions.
 Since June 2016, we have offered a more flexible version of RCAP, under which members can borrow both short- and long-term funding, including overnight advances, with the reduced activity stock capital requirement.
 As of December 31, 2016, RCAP advances outstanding total \$22.7 billion to 147 members.
-We may implement future programs for advances with a reduced activity stock requirement that may or may not have the same characteristics as prior RCAP offerings.
+We may d Ranges reflected above are from our current Capital Plan, as last amended and restated effective October 1, 2015.